-10.1.6Monitoring the Joint Committee’s compliance with the law, Joint Committee Standing Orders and the framework set by the LHB and Welsh Government.

-10.2 It is agreed that the Committee Secretary is directly accountable for the conduct of his/her role to the Chair of the Joint Committee.
+10.2 It is agreed that the Committee Secretary is directly accountable for the conduct of the role to the Chair of the Joint Committee.
 The Committee Secretary will also be accountable to the Board Secretaries of the LHBs to ensure that robust governance arrangements are in place for the Joint Committee.

 11. RELATIONSHIP WITH HOST

-The responsibilities of Cwm Taf are:
+The responsibilities of Cwm Taf Morgannwg CTMUHB are:

 11.1 To appoint and employ such officers as may be required to support the commissioning of the Relevant Services and provide all necessary corporate services and management support, to include human resources, estates, procurement, banking and accountancy services, as may be required, including the processing of orders and the making of payments to providers of the Relevant Services, with such officers;

-11.2 To provide advice to the Joint Committee on compliance with Cwm Taf’s policies, Standing Financial Instructions, Procurement Rules, Human Resource policies and other procedures;
+11.2 To provide advice to the Joint Committee on compliance with Cwm Taf Morgannwg CTMUHB’s policies, Standing Financial Instructions (as for WHSSC), Procurement Rules, Human Resource policies and other procedures;

 11.3 To be the legal entity which enters into agreed procurement arrangements to include, but not restricted to, quotations, tenders, procurement contracts, service level agreements and terms of engagement commissioned by the Joint Committee and to ensure that the individuals appointed and employed to support the functions of the Joint Committee carry out those tasks which are stated as annexes to the Standing Orders to be the role of the Joint Committee;

-11.4 To have in place such appropriate governance arrangements and Schemes of Delegation as may be necessary and required on the part of Cwm Taf to enable the Joint Committee’s role to be carried out;
+11.4 To have in place such appropriate governance arrangements and Schemes of Delegation as may be necessary and required on the part of Cwm Taf Morgannwg CTMUHB to enable the Joint Committee’s role to be carried out;

 11.5 To hold the management budget for the Joint Committee/Relevant Services and make payments and receive income as necessary;

-11.6 To be authorised to appoint lawyers and other professional advisors (in consultation with Cwm Taf’s Procurement Services team), and to agree the terms and conditions of their engagement and give them instructions from time to time on behalf of the Joint Committee.
+11.6 To be authorised to appoint lawyers and other professional advisors (in consultation with Cwm Taf Morgannwg CTMUHB’s Procurement Services team), and to agree the terms and conditions of their engagement and give them instructions from time to time on behalf of the Joint Committee.

-11.7 Cwm Taf will not be responsible or accountable for the commissioning of the Relevant Services save in respect of the residents within the geographical area of responsibility of Cwm Taf.
+11.7 Cwm Taf Morgannwg CTMUHB will not be responsible or accountable for the commissioning of the Relevant Services save in respect of the residents within the geographical area of responsibility of Cwm Taf Morgannwg CTMUHB.
 Refer to Standing Order 2.02

-11.8 In fulfilling its obligations and responsibilities under this Agreement, Cwm Taf shall not be required to do or not do and shall not do or omit to do anything which does not comply with Cwm Taf’s statutory powers and duties, Standing Orders and Standing Financial Instructions, corporate governance requirements generally, procurement requirements or any legal obligations not covered by the foregoing.
+11.8 In fulfilling its obligations and responsibilities under this Agreement, Cwm Taf Morgannwg CTMUHB shall not be required to do or not do and shall not do or omit to do anything which does not comply with Cwm Taf Morgannwg CTMUHB’s statutory powers and duties, Standing Orders and Standing Financial Instructions, corporate governance requirements generally, procurement requirements or any legal obligations not covered by the foregoing.

 12. ACCOUNTABILITY AND AUDIT COMMITTEE

-12.1 Audit Committee arrangements will be the responsibility of the host LHB.
+12.1 Audit and Risk Committee arrangements will be the responsibility of the host LHB.

-12.2 The Director of Finance of the Joint Committee for and the Joint Committee Secretary will attend all Audit Committee meetings held by the host LHB.
+12.2 The Director of Finance of the Joint Committee for and the Joint Committee Secretary will attend all Audit and Risk Committee meetings held by the host LHB.

-12.4 The Audit Lead will provide reports to the Joint Committee following the host LHB Audit Committee meetings.
+12.4 The Audit Lead will provide reports to the Joint Committee following the host LHB Audit and Risk Committee meetings.

 13. PROCUREMENT